 Under the umbrella of the European Green Deal, the EU is aiming to reduce the environmental and climate footprint of its building stock, making sustainability a key pillar of the construction sector.

-The EU’s Strategy for a Sustainable Built Environment and the EU’s Renovation Wave initiative will include a range of measures to meet this ambition.
+The EU’s Strategy for a Sustainable Built Environment and the EU’s Renovation Wave Initiative will include a range of measures to achieve this ambition.
 These could include:

 - Addressing the sustainability performance of construction products;

-- Optimizing building renovation, including encouraging investment and financing.
+- Optimising building renovation, including encouraging investment and financing.

 Sustainable and circular construction materials

 The EU is seeking to promote circular economy principles in order to extend the lifespan of products and materials, while ensuring that these can be recycled at ‘end-of-life’.
 Producing high-quality products that last for longer will be key if the EU is to meet its ambitious objectives.